MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 -- the SCOTT schema is created at the same time

-• User (DB level) — a user account belonging to a specific database after login.
-One Login must be mapped 1:1 to a User within each database.
-So the same Login can have separate Users per DB.
+• One Login account must be mapped 1:1 to a User account within each database.

 CREATE LOGIN SCOTT WITH PASSWORD = '***';